3-D Ultra Radio Control Racers

 Origins

 The game was developed by Dynamix, Inc. under the executive production of Jeffrey Tunnell, with Ken Embery as producer and Randy Thompson as project leader1.
 The development team was led by David McClurg as lead programmer and featured notable contributions from artists Danny Ngan and Jonathan Faton1.
 The overall artistic direction was handled by Jay Dee Alley with assistance from Doug Kelly1.
-The project was often described as “a low-budget version of Super Sprint,” emphasizing accessible arcade-style gameplay over simulation depth2.
+IGN characterized the finished product as “a low-budget version of Super Sprint that allows you to try out RC racing on cleanly rendered tracks,” reflecting the project’s emphasis on accessible arcade-style gameplay over simulation depth4.

 Production

-As part of Sierra’s 3-D Ultra budget series alongside titles like TrainTown and Cool Pool, the game was designed for broad appeal and accessibility within Sierra’s “Attractions” casual gaming division12.
+As part of Sierra’s 3-D Ultra budget series alongside titles like TrainTown and Cool Pool12, the game shipped under what IGN called the “Sierra Attractions 3D Ultra line,” Sierra’s casual-gaming label4.
 The development utilized a directory structure at c:\rcracing\Dev\ and included extensive debugging features and developer messages in the executable10.
 The game featured pre-rendered graphics with a realistic art style and bird’s-eye view perspective13.
 Developer messages hidden within the executable reveal personal touches, including “Hello Slugo” from John Leavens, “I love Victoria, Carly, Colin and Sierra” from Richard Gabrielson, and “Pure quality since 1993” from John Wolf10.

 Technical Achievements

 The minimum system requirements included Windows 95 or NT 4.0, Intel Pentium 90 MHz processor, 32 MB RAM, 50 MB storage, and DirectX 6.1 compatible graphics13.
 The game supported various input devices including keyboard, mouse, and other controllers1.
 Technical issues included inverted colors problems and joypad bugs that were later addressed in patch version 1.113.
-The full game installation required approximately 362 MB of disk space, while the ISO image totaled 452 MB10.
+The Collection Chamber preservation installer of the Traxxas Edition reports a 567 MB file size and a 362 MB install footprint2.

 Version History